raynoldtan/ThirdParty-v2212-DLB/BUILD.md

   Use the `-cmake`, `-qmake` and `-qt-*` options for `makeParaView` as required.
   See additional notes below about [making Qt](#makeQt) if necessary.

+#### 5.5.x
+- Requires patching for the vtk-m configuration (on some systems).
+- Recommended patching for ParaView Catalyst.
+  No known issues with the native OpenFOAM reader.

 #### 5.4.x
 - Compiles without patching.